hegemonies/nio-postgres-kafka-connect/README.md

 ## Features

-### 1. Non-Blocking Database and Kafka Connection
+### 1. Non-blocking Database and Kafka Connection

 The connector employs non-blocking connections to both PostgreSQL and Kafka, ensuring optimal performance and responsiveness.

 ### 2. Low Memory Footprint

 `nio-postgres-kafka-connect` is crafted with efficiency in mind, minimizing memory usage while handling large volumes of events.
+Only **64mb** for heap.

 ### 3. Single Database and Kafka Connection